 The best IM apps today do mostly the same things but it’s the different user interfaces and those little extra functions of each app that lead to serious competition between them.

-Whether you’re a new Android user or an old one, if you’re looking for a good IM app to keep in touch with your friends and family, you can check out our list of the Top 11 Best Instant Messaging Apps for Android below and pick something that suits you.
+Whether you’re a new Android user or an old one, if you’re looking for a good IM app to keep in touch with your friends and family, or even make new friends, you can check out our list of the 11 Best Instant Messaging Apps for Android below and pick something that suits you.

 An app that truly needs no introduction, WhatsApp has managed to make its way to phones around the world, whether they run Android, iOS, Windows or any other OS.
 It is by far one of the most convenient Instant Messaging apps and is used by millions of people every day.